CrommVardek/Slushie/README.md

 Slushie uses [`plonk`](https://github.com/dusk-network/plonk) as the ZKP system and [`poseidon252`](https://github.com/dusk-network/Poseidon252) as the
 Pedersen hash.

-### Building blocks

-The project consists of several parts.
-This

 ## Running

 Build and deploy as a normal `ink!` contract.